macbuse/macbuse.github.io/mnum_index.md

 ```
 def QR_householder(A):
-    '''Performs a Householder Reflections based QR becomposition of the
+    '''Performs a Householder Reflections based QR decomposition
-    matrix A an np.array
+    of  A an np.array
     Returns
     - Q, an orthogonal matrix
     - R upper triangular matrix